kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   The create and install steps of the build may take a while.
 The total build could take up to 10 minutes or possibly longer.

-  When the build finishes, navigate using the Anaconda Prompt to the folder you want JupyterLab to open in (for example create a workshop folder and cd into it) and open JupyterLab:
+  When the build finishes, navigate using the Anaconda Powershell Prompt to the folder you want JupyterLab to open in (for example create a workshop folder and cd into it) and open JupyterLab:

   ```
   mkdir NMSU-ARS-aiworkshop